Jacob Panken: Career

 During his time on the bench, Panken remained a candidate for high offices on behalf of the Socialist Party, pursuing a seat as U.S. Senator from New York in 1920 and running for Mayor of New York in 1921.
-Panken also ran for U.S. Congress in 1922 and for Governor of New York in 1926.
+Panken also ran for Congress in 1922 and for Governor of New York in 1926.

 Panken's legal career was heavily influenced by two intellectual movements at the heart of his worldview: Yiddish socialism and legal realism.
 The former developed in the early 20th century, as Eastern European Jews integrated into American society by retaining Jewish cultural traditions but distancing themselves from religious practices.
 The Yiddish socialists were "hyper-political," advocating for economic equality, universalism, education, and feminism.
 Legal realists, meanwhile, believed that judicial interpretation could serve as a means of social reform, that the personal politics of a judge were inseparable from his verdicts, and that jurisprudence should follow social science instead of natural law.